 We call One Degree Organic Foods co-founder Kathy Smith our Chief Learning Officer for good reason: she is incredibly passionate about investigating the impact of food on our health.
 As she explains it, “Every time you make another move toward learning something, it’s another ‘ah-ha’ moment.”
 We tapped that contagious curiosity for a list of her top learning resources.
-Here’s what she loves most:
+Here are the Plant-based Learning Library resources she loves most:

 Whole by T. Collin Campbell

 “I read the book Whole by T. Colin Campbell,” says Kathy.
 “It’s not the sum of the parts you’re looking for, it’s the whole foods—those are the most nutritious, when you don’t take them apart.”
 The book continues Campbell’s thesis of a whole food plant-based diet being the healthiest way to eat and dives further into the complexity of the human body and how it processes food.
 This one will make you rethink your eating habits.